 Roanoke is an extremely ethnically-diverse city.
 The people who call Roanoke home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roanoke residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Roanoke include English, Irish, Scots-Irish, and Italian.
+Important ancestries of people in Roanoke include English, German, Irish, Italian, and Scottish.

 The most common language spoken in Roanoke is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French Creole.